tfiduccia/tani-catalog/templates/catalog-test-2/1/README.md

-# Changing some options
+# Adding advanced options

 ### Info:

-Trying to change the docker compose yml to include some options that are not labels.
+Adding advanced options to ensure you can add them through the catalog.
+All labels and options should be set when this is done.